Dwijad/Dockerize-Kafka-Connect/README.md

  -  For rebuilding Docker image, install docker with buildx plugin as described [here](https://docs.docker.com/engine/install/ubuntu/).

 ### Usage
-You can run the docker image if the broker is running on PLAINTEXT, SASL_PLAINT
+You can run the docker image if the kafka broker you want make use of  is running on PLAINTEXT, or SASL_PLAINTEXT mode.

 #### Use case - I
 Run Kafka connect worker with Kafka broker listener configured in PLAINTEXT mode.
 The schema registry is running in either secured or non-secured mode.